 Open Your Eyes was an arthouse hit in the West.
 An English-language remake was duly conducted as the also worthwhile Vanilla Sky (2001) starring Tom Cruise in the Eduardo Noriega part and retaining Penelope Cruz in the same role here.
 Although disliked by many, this is surprisingly faithful to Open Your Eyes.

 Chilean-born, Spanish-based director Alejandro Amenabar had previously made the snuff movie thriller Thesis (1996).
 Following Open Your Eyes, Amenabar then had a big breakthrough with the fine Hollywood-financed ghost story The Others (2001), which, like Open Your Eyes, also maintained a startling climactic reversal of audience assumptions.
-Amenabar then made the arthouse and awards celebrated The Sea Inside (2004), a non-genre film about the right to euthanasia, followed by the historical film Agora (2009) and Regression (2015) about False Memory Syndrome of Satanic ritual abuse and the historical film While at War (2019).
+Amenabar then made the arthouse and awards celebrated The Sea Inside (2004), a non-genre film about the right to euthanasia, followed by the historical film Agora (2009), Regression (2015) about False Memory Syndrome of Satanic ritual abuse and the historical film While at War (2019).

 Amenabar’s regular co-writer Mateo Gil later went on to a directorial career of his own, including making the horror film Spectre (2006) and a cryogenics film of his own with Realive (2016)